supercoderz/pyflightdata/README.md

 To get list of all airports and the airport codes in a given country use ``get_airports``

     api.get_airports('India')

+Once you have the airport details, you can use the iata code from the results and call one of the many ``get_airport_*`` methods.
+These provide information like the airport details, weather, reviews and also the arrival/departure/on ground information.

+    api.get_airport_arrivals('SIN')
+    api.get_airport_departures('SIN')

 This will return a list of (name,code) tuples.